-Also applies to ATC cadets awarded an A badge.
+&lt;sup>7 Also applies to ATC cadets awarded a Solo Pilot certificate.

 OPERATIONAL REQUIREMENTS

 - 1.1 Pursuant to GNZ's Aviation Recreation Organisation Certificate issued by the Director under CAR Part 149, Part 2 of this Manual prescribes and expands on the operational standards and procedures required by the CAA and GNZ for the operation of gliders and powered gliders in New Zealand. - 1.2 This Part 2 applies equally to a CAR Part 103 Class 1 or Class 2 microlight aircraft that has the performance characteristics of a glider when not operating under power.
 The words "glider" and "powered glider" in this Part 2 must be taken to include such aircraft.